bermi/snapdir/docs/guide.md

 your local system.
 Let's now push the snapshot to a remote store repository.

 To push to a remote store a `snapdir-<STORE_NAME>-store` must exist on your path.

-    ls /bin/snapdir*-store
-    # Outputs: /bin/snapdir-b2-store /bin/snapdir-file-store

 The file store is suitable for storing snapshots on networked filesystems, we'll be using it for this guide since it doesn't require any external account.

 If you want to use the Backblaze b2 adapter, the [snapdir-b2-store documentation] guide will take over from this point.

 To push the contents of `snapdir-guide` to the file store repository in the `${HOME}/snapdir-data` directory we can run:

     snapdir push --store "file://${HOME}/snapdir-data" snapdir-guide
     # Outputs: df4b3a7b6c04e5b14ebb548a28ac0dea6c645f0ecfde85df2c0911ac10d2e8a9